Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Query Answering over Generalised Second-Order Dependencies

-\begin{example} Skolemising the singularised dependencies from Example~\ref{ex:sg} produces a program $P$ that contains the rules \eqref{ex:rule:Q}--\eqref{ex:rule:U-eq}, all of which are well-formed.
-Note that $f$ is a true function symbol, whereas $g$ is a Skolem function symbol; thus, program $\SG{P}$ contains the $\D$-restricted functional reflexivity dependencies \eqref{eq:Dfnref} for $f$, but not for $g$.
+\begin{example} Skolemising the singularised dependencies from Example~\ref{ex:sg} produces a program $P$ that contains rules \eqref{ex:rule:Q}--\eqref{ex:rule:U-eq}, all of which are well-formed.
+Note that $f$ is a true function symbol, whereas $g$ is a Skolem function symbol; thus, program $\SG{P}$ contains the $\D$-restricted functional reflexivity axioms \eqref{eq:Dfnref} for $f$, but not for $g$.
+Figure~\ref{fig:ex:sk} shows a Herbrand model of ${P \cup \SG{P} \cup \exB}$.

 \end{example}